-AKBAR’S TOMB – a red sandstone and white marble masterpiece surrounded by beautiful 119 acres garden area which was built for a Mughal emperor Akbar.
-This place is located at Sikandra, one of the Agras suburbs, about 8 km away from city centre.
+AKBAR’S TOMB – a red sandstone and white marble masterpiece surrounded by beautiful 119 acres of garden area which was built for the Mughal emperor Akbar.
+This place is located at Sikandra, one of the Agras suburbs, about 8 km away from the city centre.

 Opening times – 6 AM to 6.30 PM.
 Entry fee – 200 INR (~2.10£, ~2.40 Eur, ~2.60$) for foreigners.

-TOMB OF ITMAD-UD-DAULAH (BABY TAJ MAHAL) – it is smaller in size than Taj Mahal but more delicate structure with marble lattice screens and fine carvings.
-Itmad-ud-Daulah Tomb is located on the eastern bank side of a Yamuna River around 25 minutes away from Taj Mahal.
+TOMB OF ITMAD-UD-DAULAH (BABY TAJ MAHAL) – it is smaller in size than the Taj Mahal but more delicate structure with marble lattice screens and fine carvings.
+Itmad-ud-Daulah Tomb is located on the eastern bank side of the Yamuna River around 25 minutes away from the Taj Mahal.

 2 days in Jaipur

 How to reach Jaipur?
-Jaipur is located on eastern border of Thar desert, 268 km (167 miles) from India’s capital New Delhi and 240 km (149 miles) road from Agra.
-It will take 4 hours to reach Jaipur from Agra with a train, a bit more with bus, around the same time with car (if no traffic) and very short flight with a plane if you find any tickets.
+Jaipur is located on the eastern border of the Thar desert, 268 km (167 miles) from India’s capital New Delhi and 240 km (149 miles) road from Agra.
+It will take 4 hours to reach Jaipur from Agra by train, a bit more by bus, around the same time by car (if no traffic) and a very short flight with a plane if you find any tickets.

 What to see in two days in Jaipur?

-ISHWAR LAT (also called Swargsooli) – literally means ‘heaven piercing minaret’, is a 20 meters (60 feet) high tower near Tripolia Gate, it was built by Raja Ishwari Singh in 1749 to celebrate a grand victory.
-The ir nothing much to do there, but when you get up to the top the views are really something not to miss on this trip!
+ISHWAR LAT (also called Swargsooli) – literally means ‘heaven piercing minaret’, is 20 meters (60 feet) high tower near Tripolia Gate, it was built by Raja Ishwari Singh in 1749 to celebrate a grand victory.
+There is nothing much to do there, but when you get up to the top the views are really something not to miss on this trip!

 Opening times – 9 AM to 4.30 PM daily, entry fee – 50 INR for Indians; 200 INR (~2.10£, ~2.40 Eur, ~2.60$) for foreigners.

-GATORE KI CHHATRIYAN (MEMORIALS OF KINGS) – the place is where the former Maharajas of Jaipur are resting.
-The chhatris (dome-shaped pavilions, very common in Rajasthani architecture) are made of white marble decorated with extraordinary carvings, which makes it to stand out of yellow sandstone hills and it is a really unique place to visit.
+GATORE KI CHHATRIYAN (MEMORIALS OF KINGS) – the place where the former Maharajas of Jaipur are resting.
+The chhatris (dome-shaped pavilions, very common in Rajasthani architecture) are made of white marble decorated with extraordinary carvings, which makes it stand out from yellow sandstone hills and it is a really unique place to visit.

 Opening times – 10 AM to 5 PM daily.
 Entry fee – 30 INR for Indians; 100 INR (~1£, ~1.20€, ~1.30$) for foreigners.

-AMBER FORT/AMER PALACE – one of the most beautiful forts in Rajasthan and definitely a must place to visit.
-You will be greeted not only by the massive walls of a fort but also with magnificent carvings, precious stones and mirrors made entirely of red sandstone and white marble.
-Fort is located about 11 kilometres away from Jaipur so you will need a car.
+AMBER FORT/AMER PALACE – one of the most beautiful forts in Rajasthan and definitely a must-place to visit.
+You will be greeted not only by the massive walls of a fort but also by magnificent carvings, precious stones and mirrors made entirely of red sandstone and white marble.
+Fort is located about 11 kilometres away from Jaipur so you will need a car to get there.

 PANNA MEENA KA KUND – the stepwell that you do not want to miss!
-Locals say that this stepwell was used to collect and store the water which was used in temples and household in Amber town.
-It’s very close to Amber Fort so it’s do those two together as later you might have to go all the way back.
+Locals say that this stepwell was used to collect and store the water which was used in temples and households in Amber town.
+It’s very close to Amber Fort so you can visit both of them on the same day to save yourself a trip back.

 No entry fee.
 If you want to go down the stairs you might need to pay a bit for a local supervisor.

-NOTE – Visitors are not allowed inside of this palace (unfortunately), but you can sit and relax admiring the views from afar.
+NOTE – Unfortunately, visitors are not allowed inside this palace, but you can sit and relax admiring the views from afar.

 GALTAJI – Galtaji is an ancient pilgrimage centre in Jaipur, it is also known as Monkey Temple now!
 Well, Monkey temple is actually Galwar Bagh and it is almost at the end of the complex which also includes other temples, pavilions and holy kunds (natural springs and water tanks).